sprintertech/sprinter-sdk/docs/docs/api/get-started.md

 ## API Usage

-If you prefer using API calls directly or due to limitations of your environment, you can use the Gopher API.
+If you prefer using API calls directly or due to limitations of your environment, you can use the Sprinter API.
 This guide provides an overview of the available endpoints and examples of how to interact with them.

-You can use the Swagger documentation available at [Gopher Swagger API](https://gopher.test.buildwithsygma.com/swagger/index.html) for more detailed information.
+You can use the Swagger documentation available at [Sprinter Swagger API](https://api.sprinter.buildwithsygma.com/swagger/index.html) for more detailed information.

 ### Example